Natqo/AllKeyChecker/README.md

 ## [download](https://github.com/Natqo/AllKeyChecker/releases)

 ## usage
-run the file (either .py or .exe) and type in the game title
+run the file and type in the game title

 note that your console should be wide enough to display the links or the program might bug out

-## roadmap
-compile it to exe